The best face sunscreen picks to wear 365 days a year

-Collage of some of the best face sunscreen included in this guide from Garnier, Supergoop!, and Ultra Violette
+A selection of the best face sunscreens included in this guide from Murad, Ultra Violette, and La Roche-Posay

-“Choose a sunscreen that offers a minimum of SPF 30 and has a UVA symbol too, indicating that it provides broad-spectrum protection,” says consultant dermatologist Dr. Justine Kluk.
-This means it’ll protect against harmful UVA rays (the ones that cause premature aging) and UVB rays (the ones that burn your skin) and therefore, as Dr. Kluk puts it, “is important for reducing our risks of skin cancer and premature aging."
+"Choose a sunscreen with a minimum of SPF 30 and has a UVA symbol too, indicating that it provides broad-spectrum protection," says consultant dermatologist Dr. Justine Kluk.
+Broad-spectrum means a sunscreen protects against both harmful UVA rays, which cause premature skin aging, and UVB rays, which burn skin and, therefore, as Dr. Kluk puts it, “is important for reducing our risks of skin cancer and premature aging."

 "Choose a tinted sunscreen for extended protection against visible light wavelengths, too," she adds.
 "This is especially relevant if you are prone to dark marks such as melasma or post-inflammatory hyperpigmentation.
 If you don’t get on well with tinted products some plain sunscreens, such as the Heliocare 360 range, are formulated to give this extra visible light protection, too."